Site icon Bia review

 SpinWave’s Wet and Dry Feature

-Adding to the sleek aesthetic is an attractive light ring surrounding the top, indicating the robot’s status.
-When charging, the light ring pulses once, then “breathe” (pulsed slowly) for 30 seconds before turning off.
-A smaller light on the Start/Pause button will illuminate while the robot is charging.
-When the robot is fully charged, the Start/Pause button will light up.
+Completing the elegant aesthetic is an alluring light ring encircling the top edge and showing the robot status.
+While charging, the light ring flashes once and then begins “breathing” (pulsing slowly) for an additional 30 seconds before going off.
+The smaller light above the Start/Pause button will glow while charging.
+When fully charged, the Start/Pause button light will activate.

 The robot comes with a dry bin for vacuuming and a bucket for mopping.
 The wet bucket has two circular mop pads on the bottom that rotate to scrub hard floors with detergent solution or plain water.
 Bissell makes some different solutions you can use when wiping, including multiple surfaces, multiple pet surfaces with Febreze, and disinfectant formulations.